What BGP is

 You don't have an ASN yet; want to reduce IP transit cost via IX; live with BGP sessions flapping; need to add a new upstream; suspect a route leak; want to deploy RPKI; merging networks after acquisition.

-Talk to us — initial assessment is free.
+Talk to us — initial conversation, no commitment.
 See also: OSPF, MPLS, BGP in glossary.